7 Costly Mistakes to Avoid When You’re Paying Off Credit Card Debt

 How much of a difference?
 Let’s say you have $5,000 in credit card debt and you commit to paying $400 every month.

 If your credit card interest rate is 17%, it will take you 14 months to pay off the debt, and you’ll pay $542 in interest.
-If you take out a low-interest loan at 4%, it will take you one one less month to pay off the loan, and you’ll pay $116 in interest — a savings of $426.
+Alternatively, if you take out a low-interest loan at 4%, it will take you one less month to pay off the loan, and you’ll pay $116 in interest — a savings of $426.

 3. Ignoring Balance Transfer Offers